Suspected Chinese hackers spied on US, European targets

 The company says it will release a patch in early May.

-Charles Carmakal, the chief technology officer at FireEye, said that it is still trying to piece together details about the hack but that available evidence suggests the hackers are aligned with the Chinese government.
+Charles Carmakal, the chief technology officer at FireEye, said it is still trying to piece together details about the hack but that available evidence suggests the hackers are aligned with the Chinese government.

 Carmakal, whose company discovered in December the monthslong SolarWinds hacking campaign attributed to Russian cyberspies, said the Pulse Connect Secure hack had several notable aspects: The hackers were highly skilled, were able to evade multifactor authentication and could stay hidden on a penetrated network even if software was reset or upgraded.